Like, exchange your shoes for wool socks, put on a sweater, get some coffee and chill.

 My mom’s good at it, my grandpa is good at it, my cousin Kelsey can turn anything into an event of epic proportions, and the list continues.
-I guess it’s what you do when you grow up in a place as rural as SD.
+I guess it’s what you do when you grow up in a place as rural as SoDak.

 For me, storytelling often starts on paper.

 When I write, I crawl into this crooked nook that’s overflowing with words to choose from.
 I find not just the time and space to breathe, but a way to inhale and exhale–to learn, to process–with greater depth, greater sincerity and greater creativity.